Where do we go from here?

 - The expected length of the interview.

 - Will placement into a facility be discussed in the interview?
 This may be an important issue if the person with dementia is fearful of leaving his or her home.
 Since it may take many months before placement actually occurs, mentioning placement may cause a lengthy stressful time.
 The caregiver should specifically ask the Case Manager not to discuss placement if this is a concern.

-The cognitive and communicative state of the person with dementia.
+The nature of the interview can be affected by the cognitive and communicative states of the person with dementia.
 In many cases, the person with dementia cannot respond to questions.
-For people with Frontotemporal Dementia, any level of conversation, including answering a “yes” or “no” question, may be impossible.
+For some people with Frontotemporal Dementia affecting their speech and comprehension, any level of conversation, including answering a ‘yes’ or ‘no’ question, may not be possible.
 In other cases, some people with dementia can hide their level of dementia from the Case Manager by, for example, being friendly and keeping their answers short.
 This issue can partly be addressed by referring to previous Cognitive Screening Tests results.